jorgebucaran/hyperapp-html/README.md

 Here is a counter that can be incremented or decremented.
 Go ahead and [try it online](https://codepen.io/jorgebucaran/pen/MrBgMy?editors=0010).

+The tags used in this package are pulled from the [WHATWG HTML Living Standard](https://html.spec.whatwg.org/multipage/indices.html#elements-3).

 ```jsx
 import { h, app } from "hyperapp"
 import { div, h1, button } from "@hyperapp/html"